Fujiwara no Nariko: After Emperor Konoe

 In 1155, the physically weak Emperor Konoe died.
-Two of Nariko's adopted sons were now in the running as possible successors: Emperor Sutoku's first son Prince Shigehito and the Sutoku's younger brother Prince Masahito, Prince Morihito.
-As it had already been decided that the latter was to become a monk at Ninna-ji, it was assumed that Shigehito would become emperor.
+Two of Nariko's adopted sons were now in the running as possible successors: Prince Shigehito, eldest son of Emperor Sutoku; and Prince Morihito, the son of Sutoku's younger brother, Prince Masahito.
+As it had already been decided that Morihito was to become a monk at Ninna-ji, it was assumed that Shigehito would become emperor.
 However, multiple players were opposed to this.
 Nariko was worried that a cloistered rule by Sutoku would constrain her power.
 Tadamichi was embroiled in a troublesome confrontation with his father Tadazane and brother Yorinaga, and resentful that Sutoku had shifted his affections from Tadamichi's daughter Kiyoko to Hyōe-no-suke no Tsubone (兵衛佐局).
 Fujiwara no Michinori was the husband of Prince Masahito's wetnurse and looking to expand his own power.
-Ultimately, the decision was made to install the 29-year-old Prince Masahito as emperor immediately as Emperor Go-Shirakawa, without making him crown prince, until Prince Morihito could take the throne.
-Shortly thereafter Morihito returned from Ninna-ji and received Nariko's complete support.
+Ultimately, the decision was made to immediately install the 29-year-old Masahito as Emperor Go-Shirakawa, despite him not being crown prince, until Morihito was old enough to take the throne.
+Shortly thereafter, Morihito returned from Ninna-ji and received Nariko's complete support.
 He was made crown prince, came of age three months later, and married Nariko's daughter Princess Yoshiko.
 At the same time, there was a rumor that Emperor Konoe had died of a curse.
 Nariko and Tadamichi slandered Tadazane and Yorinaga to Toba, after which Yorinaga lost his position as nairan and his power in the court.

 Emperor Sutoku, dissatisfied at his line's removal from the succession, allied with Tadazane and Yorinaga, launching the Hōgen Rebellion immediately after Toba's death in 1156.
 Nariko had at this point already become a nun, but she showed strategic ability in the conflict.
 Toba had left Taira no Kiyomori and his brothers out of his will because Kiyomori's stepmother was Prince Shigehito's wetnurse, but by inviting them to help Go-Shirakawa's side in spite of this, Nariko helped him to win the war.

 After the rebellion, Fujiwara no Michinori took control of the political situation.
 Nariko had long wished for her adopted son Prince Morihito's enthronement, and after a conference between her and Michinori in 1158 Prince Morihito ascended to the throne as Emperor Nijō.
 Unfortunately, this development led to the formation and opposition of sides centering on Michinori, Nijō, and Go-Shirakawa, which ultimately erupted in the Heiji Rebellion.